Historic England Heritage Practice Courses

 This course is aimed at field staff, supervisors, project managers and consultants as well as local authority archaeological curators and advisors.
 It will provide delegates with an up to date overview of the ethical, legal and ecclesiastical issues and will summarize good practice in the excavation, assessment, analysis and archiving/reburial of human remains from commercial projects.

-Measured Survey in Cultural Heritage Residential Course - Fully Booked
+Measured Survey in Cultural Heritage Residential Course

 The course is intended for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.